 2.1 Supervisory Board

-The members of the Supervisory Board are not entitled to any remuneration or attendance money (art.
-10 of the Articles of Association).
+The members of the Supervisory Board did not receive any remuneration in 2012.
+According to the Articles of Association, they are not entitled to any remuneration or attendance money (art.
+10, as of April 28, 2009).
 They are only entitled to a refund of a reasonable amount of travel and other expenses incurred in connection with carrying out the duties of their office, in accordance with the rules for federal employees.

 2.2 President & CEO

-Publishing the salary of the President & CEO is not part of her employment contract, which was concluded before the Public Corporate Governance Code came into effect.
+Publishing the salary of the President & CEO is not part of her employment contract, which was in force in 2012 and concluded before the Public Corporate Governance Code came into effect.
 Thus, for privacy reasons, they will not be published (art.
 286 para.
-4 HGB - German Commercial Code).
+4 HGB – German Commercial Code).

 3. Revision of the Articles of Association